Short term lets

-All short-term let properties in Scotland will require a license.
+All short term let properties in Scotland will require a licence.
 This is to ensure they are safe and the people providing them are suitable.
 The Civic Government (Scotland) Act 1982 (Licensing of Short-term Lets) Order 2022 came into law on 1 March 2022.

-There will be four types of Short Term Lets Licenses:
+There will be four types of Short Term Lets Licences:

 - secondary letting - a short-term let involving the letting of property where you do not normally live